 When is it appropriate for a physician to disclose a patient’s health care information?

 As a general rule under the UHCIA and HIPAA, a physician, an individual assisting a physician in the delivery of health care, or an agent and employee of a physician, may not disclose health care information about a patient to any other person without the patient’s written authorization.
+See a discussion of exceptions to this general prohibition below.
 Disclosures made pursuant to a patient’s written authorization must conform to the terms of the authorization.

 What is required for a valid patient authorization under the UHCIA?